Well Permitting Requirements

 Before the District will issue a well permit, the contractors listed on the permit application must provide insurance certificates to the District.
 The insurance information must meet the criteria described here: Well Permit Insurance Requirements.

 Any well construction permit for a water supply well must be submitted with a completed Well Inventory Form.
 All existing water supply wells that are located on the property associated with the permit application must be included on the form.

 Important: You must allow 10 working days to process well permit applications.
 Do not schedule well drilling activities within this 10-day window

-Obtain a well permit application by calling the district's Well Ordinance Program Hotline at (408) 630-2660, or download the appropriate application from the list at right side of this page.
+Obtain a well permit application by calling the district's Well Ordinance Program Hotline at (408) 630-2660, or download the appropriate application from the list at bottom of this page.
 Be sure to provide complete and correct information.
 Incorrect or incomplete information will result in delays in the permitting process and in your drilling schedule.

 Completely fill out the appropriate well permit application.